scala-native/scala-native/docs/lib/javalib.md

 }
 ```

-Also, note that this featuer is using Java\'s PathMatcher, which behave
+Also, note that this featuer is using Java's PathMatcher, which behave
 a bit different from the posix glob.
 <https://docs.oracle.com/javase/tutorial/essential/io/find.html>